 Partners in Healthful Living

-Simply Good Eating is University of Minnesota Extension’s nutrition education program.
 Each year, more than 80,000 individuals and their families learn how to optimize their Food Support dollars and other food resources through our delivery of USDA's Supplemental Nutrition Assistance Program Education (SNAP-Ed) and Expanded Food and Nutrition Education Program (EFNEP).

-Simply Good Eating draws on evidence-based strategies and best practices to bring real solutions to families.
+Health and Nutrition Programs draw on evidence-based strategies and best practices to bring real solutions to families.
 Program services build essential independent living skills and empower individuals and families to make healthy food and physical activity choices in several ways:

 - Provide information and ideas for fresh, flavorful, low-cost meals

 - Teach participants how to plan and shop for healthy foods

 - Demonstrate quick, easy, fun ways to prepare great-tasting and healthful meals

 - Connect families and schools to local foods